UniExeterRSE/intro-version-control/index.md

 ## Feedback

-Please remember to complete a feedback survey.
+Please remember to complete a feedback survey at the end of the course.
 Our workshops are under continual review and your experiences, suggestions and criticism are invaluable for shaping the direction of this initiative.
 This is especially important if you complete the materials in your own time, as it enables us to measure impact.
 If you have ideas on other courses you would like to see then please contact Eilis Hannon: <E.J.hannon@exeter.ac.uk>.

 ## Join us